 AI has the potential to bring great benefits to resource-poor hospitals where there are significant shortages of medical professionals.
-For example, Kenya has 4-5 million women needing yearly mammograms, however there are fewer than three fellowship trained breast radiologists in Kenya, which in the US would require over 500 radiologists to perform this level of screening.
+For example, Kenya has 4-5 million women needing yearly mammograms, however, there are fewer than three fellowship trained breast radiologists in Kenya, which in the US would require over 500 radiologists to perform this level of screening.
 Could AI help that under-resourced breast cancer service by automating some of the image-interpretation in new screening programs?
 Could AI also help automate emergency head CT reads for intracranial bleeds or help interpret chest x-ray radiographs for Tuberculosis (TB) and infectious outbreaks?
 Currently available AI technologies are not rolled out (yet) for such high-volume clinical roles, but the field is filled with scientists, companies, laboratories and organizations actively developing platforms to carry out these roles.

 Although there are great potential benefits to AI in low-resource regions, there are also significant risks and challenges.
-For example, AI that is created based on datasets from high-income countries may not be applicable in low-resource regions among demographic groups that are different from the source.
-This challenge refers to the data diversity problem stemming from the core problem of healthcare disparity.
+For example, AI that is created based on datasets from high-income countries may not be applicable in low-resource regions among demographic and social groups that are different from the source.
+This challenge refers to the data diversity problem stemming from healthcare disparity.
 It is also unclear how scarce radiologists in low-income countries will use the outputs of AI if there is little local prior experience with these technologies or limited clinical experience with these types of interpretations.

 Second, RAD-AID supports infrastructure such as implementing radiology equipment, cloud storage, and IT networks, including Picture Archiving and Communications Systems (PACS).
 Third, RAD-AID introduces AI tools in a supportive educational, and vendor-neutral context so that hospitals can adjust to AI in medical imaging workflows and learn how to use AI for their patients in a methodical and incremental approach.
 This combination of clinical education, infrastructure, and AI enables RAD-AID to offer a balanced growth plan for using AI effectively in low and middle-income countries.